 - Separator -- The permeable membrane that allows the passage of ions, but prevents electrical contact between the anode and the cathode.

 - Series Connection -- The arrangement of cells in a battery configured by connecting the positive terminal of each successive cell to the negative terminal of the next adjacent cell so that their voltages are cumulative.
 See Parallel Connection.

-dry cell, the period of time (measured from date of manufacture), at a storage temperature of 21�C (69�F), after which the cell retains a specified percentage (usually 90%) of its original energy content.
+- Shelf Life -- For a dry cell, the period of time (measured from date of manufacture), at a storage temperature of 21�C (69�F), after which the cell retains a specified percentage (usually 90%) of its original energy content.

 - Short-Circuit Current -- That current delivered when a cell is short-circuited (i.e., the positive and negative terminals are directly connected with a low-resistance conductor).

 - Starting-Lighting-Ignition (SLI) Battery -- A battery designed to start internal combustion engines and to power the electrical systems in automobiles when the engine is not running.
 SLI batteries can be used in emergency lighting situations.

 - Stationary Battery -- A secondary battery designed for use in a fixed location.

 - Storage Battery -- An assembly of identical cells in which the electrochemical action is reversible so that the battery may be recharged by passing a current through the cells in the opposite direction to that of discharge.
 While many non-storage batteries have a reversible process, only those that are economically rechargeable are classified as storage batteries.
 Synonym: Accumulator; Secondary Battery.
 See Secondary Cell.

 - Storage Cell -- An electrolytic cell for the generation of electric energy in which the cell after being discharged may be restored to a charged condition by an electric current flowing in a direction opposite the flow of current when the cell discharges.
 Synonym: Secondary Cell.
 See Storage Battery.